Heroic medicine: Practices

 Heroic medicine does not have a definitive start date, as its treatments themselves were not new to the field of medicine.
 Bloodletting, purging, and sweating are cemented firmly in medical tradition back to the advent of humoral theory in the time of Hippocrates and Galen.
 With hopes of rebalancing the body's delicate homeostasis of four humors – black bile, yellow bile, phlegm, and blood – the careful manipulation of bodily discharge, like bleeding and evacuation, was believed to nudge the body back to its healthy, natural state.
 The physician's role was always to monitor the path of the body's humoral levels back to normal.

 Heroic medicine takes this methodology to the extreme, draining significant volumes of blood and ordering intensive regimens of evacuation.
 It was not uncommon for physicians to strive to drain up to 80 percent of a patient's blood volume.
 Likewise, dramatic evacuations, both by pharmacological emetics and laxatives, induced the forceful removal of bodily fluid.
 Commonly used emetics include senna and tartar emetic.
 General intestinal cleansing was instigated by massive doses of calomel, to the point of acute mercury poisoning.
 Sweating was also induced using blisters of cantharidin and diaphoretic.

 Fall of heroic medicine

-Heroic medicine became less favoured with the rise of safer placebos such as hydrotherapy and homeopathy.
-Even during its heyday, heroic medicine faced criticism from physicians and alternative medicine healers, who pushed for more natural cures.
+Heroic medicine became less favoured with the advent of medical science.
+Even during its heyday, heroic medicine faced criticism from physicians and alternative medicine healers like the homeopaths, who pushed for more natural cures.
+In the modern day, there are few proponents of heroic medicine.

-While it is easy to discuss and question the ethical implications of such a severe course of treatment, it is important to remember that in that time period physicians were operating under their best understanding of the body and its physiology.
-There were dissenting voices at the time, but heroic medicine remained an important, legitimate part of the medical tradition in that era.